ish-xyz/ish-ar.io/content/blog/jenkins-at-scale/index.md

 **AGENTS PROVISIONING**

 Jenkins agents can be handled with little effort.<br>
-The image creations for agents is done with the same identical set of tools and logic of the Jenkins master image.<br>
+The image creations for agents is done with the same identical set of tools and logic as the Jenkins master image.<br>
-Agents should be disposable; they should be something you create when you need them and then discard.The Jenkins "Clouds" functionality does precisely that.<br>
+Agents should be disposable; they should be something you create when you need them and then discard.
+The Jenkins "Clouds" functionality does precisely that.<br>
 Clouds will allow you to create, manage, and destroy agents.
 Jenkins will then spawn agents only when it needs them.<br>
 The Clouds configuration only needs only a few parameters, and it can be configured via CASC.
 To give you an idea of the CASC configuration required, check out this [sample](https://github.com/ish-xyz/jenkins-aws-platform/blob/1/terraform/locals.tf#L3).<br>